Table of Contents

 Syntax

-HRESULT get_DataMatrixModuleSize(HANDLE handle, LONG* pVal);
+HRESULT get_DataMatrixModuleSize(HANDLE handle, LONG* pVal); HRESULT put_DataMatrixModuleSize(HANDLE handle, LONG val);

 Remarks

-The real estateunit of a data matrix symbol, the module, is always square.
+The “real estate”unit of a data matrix symbol, the module, is always square.
 This property sets both the width and the height of the square.
 It affects the overall symbol size.

-The default value for DataMatrixModuleSize is 20 mils.
-The property can be any numbers between 1 and 100.
+mils.
+The property can be any numbers between 1

 See Also